-So how can you ensure your content and website is relevant to your target audience?
+So how can you ensure your content is engaging and the website is relevant to your target audience?
 The key is targeting the right keywords.

 Keyword strategy: dead or evolving?